LycheeOrg/LycheeOrg.github.io/docs/upgrade.md

 Do note that this change also has consequences in the way Lychee reads your `.env` file.
 Updating values in the `.env` file will now require a container restart to take effect.

+### Port change

+Version 7 uses FrankenPHP which listens on port `8000` instead of the previous `80` used by nginx.
+Make sure to update your port mappings accordingly in your `docker-compose.yml`.

 ### Volume Mount Changes

+In order to avoid you running into issues while booting version 7, we are blocking the startup of the container if the old volume structure is detected.

 #### Version 6 Volume Structure (OLD)
 ```yaml